victoriadrake/victoriadrake.github.io/content/posts/20200305-sqlite/index.md

 aliases:
     - /blog/sqlite-in-production-with-wal/
-description: "When does SQLite with WAL mode fit production needs?
-Here's how engineering leaders can guide technology decisions based on actual requirements rather than industry hype."
+description: "SQLite with WAL mode in production: When simple beats complex.
+Engineering leaders' guide to choosing databases based on actual needs, not industry hype."
 tags:
     - compsci
     - data